aydakikio/blocker/README.md

 This script based on bash shell.
 You can check if you are using bash or not with this commend:
 > $ which bash

 if output of commend is: `/usr/bin/bash` that means you are using bash.
+For adding a website for blocking , add `"your website"` to `websites` array in script.
+It will generate a block state for each ip and website in `websites` array.